schmoelder/diss/doc/03_methods_software_design/02_object_oriented_programming.md

 Four general principles characterize object oriented languages:

-- *Inheritance* refers to a hierarchy in which subclasses inherit all procedures and data definitions of the parent class and can extend their functionality with additional properties and methods.
+- *Inheritance* refers to a hierarchy in which subclasses inherit all procedures and data definitions of the parent class and can extend their functionality with additional attributes and methods.
 It enables the reuse of code and helps to organize classes in a logical manner.
 - *Polymorphism* refers to the ability of objects to have different functionality while sharing a common interface.
 It enables code to be written in a more general way, making it easier to reuse and maintain.
 - *Abstraction* refers to hiding internal complexity in the background and providing a simple interface that requires only essential information to use the class's functionality.
 It simplifies the use of complex functionality by providing only what is necessary for the user.
 - *Encapsulation* refers to restricting access to certain properties and methods to ensure a consistent internal state of the object, preventing unintended side effects or errors.
 It enables developers to control how objects are used, providing security and reducing errors that can arise from unintended manipulation.